 The correct answers can be found below the references.

-1. A 6-month old boy was brought by the parents when mother noticed that left side of the scrotal sac is empty.
+1. A 6-month old boy was brought in by the parents when the mother noticed that the left side of the scrotal sac is empty.
 On examination, you were able to pull the testis down to the scrotal sac which remained there.
 How will you manage this child?

 - Scrotal orchidopexy